ravendb/docs/Articles/Raven.Documentation.Articles/articles/making-how-to-set-up-a-database-easy-for-nosql-document-database.markdown

 ## What You Get

 Our <a href="https://ravendb.net/docs/article-page/4.0/csharp/start/setup-wizard">RavenDB Setup Wizard</a> guides you through each step seamlessly.
 To secure, you have two options.
 You can use the security you already have in your network and extend it to cover your database.
-Your other option is to use RavenDB’s security.
+Your other option is to use RavenDB's security.
 You simply copy and paste your license number to a text field to apply the security.
 RavenDB provides rock solid security for your database.

 You can also run your database in an unsecured mode.
 This is a temporary possibility for developers using a single local computer at the initial stages of the development process.
 As long as you are using a local machine and nobody on the outside can see you or hear you, you can code without security.

 Once you begin to work beyond your local computer, RavenDB will flash a warning sign.
-You can’t continue until you read the warning, understand the risks, and decide on your next course of action.
+You can't continue until you read the warning, understand the risks, and decide on your next course of action.
 We made sure to put in this fail-safe measure.
 Other databases did not warn their customers of this exposure, and as a result, over 100,000 of NoSql database instances were hacked into.

-We won’t let that happen to you.
+We won't let that happen to you.

 {SOCIAL-MEDIA-FOLLOW/}